carriegale2710/e-commerce/documentation/braindump.md

 --ProductCard---
 ACTION: User clicks 'add to cart' button
--> calls addItemToCart (js.services)
+-> calls addItemToCart (CartProvider)
---js.services--
+--CartProvider--
---checking stock capacity--
+-- checksStockAvailability --
 -> will check if qty of this item in current cart state vs stock available for this product -> if item quantity in cart is NOT less than stock qty of the item (stock prop): - do not add item id to the cart - display message to user 'not enough stock-check back later'
 -> product.id added to 'cart' array